hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

                 ~~In a chain with #915~~
 Depends on https://github.com/hyperledger/firefly-dataexchange-https/pull/62

-UPDATE: found a number of bugs while adding E2E tests - might make sense to simply review #918 (which contains these changes, additional fixes, and the E2E test)
+UPDATE: found a number of bugs while adding E2E tests - so #918 contains everything from this PR, some additional fixes, and an E2E test.
+The comments below are still relevant though.

 FireFly can now support many local namespaces that map to a single remote namespace (for multi-tenancy purposes).
 Each of these local namespaces may have their own "node" within FireFly, but they may all be sharing a single DX plugin.
 This change adds a "nodeName" qualifier to many of the dataexchange plugin calls, along with a specific implementation in the FFDX plugin code, to allow many nodes to exist behind a single DX.